agombolay/ribose-map/Set-Up-Instructions/Required-Software.md

 ##Description of Software Requirements:

+####To install the required software for the Ribose-seq Analysis Pipeline, please click on the links below:
-####[Instructions on how to install Python and non-standard modules] (https://github.com/agombolay/Ribose-seq-Project/blob/master/Set-Up-Instructions/Install-Python-Modules.md)
+[Instructions on how to install Python and non-standard modules] (https://github.com/agombolay/Ribose-seq-Project/blob/master/Set-Up-Instructions/Install-Python-Modules.md)
+[Instructions on how to install required all other required software] (https://github.com/agombolay/Ribose-seq-Project/blob/master/Set-Up-Instructions/Install-Required-Software.md)

 * [**Python**] (https://www.python.org/downloads/)